Crown Prince Hirohito's visit to Kenley

 On 16th May, 1921, RAF Kenley was visited by Crown Prince (soon to be Emperor) Hirohito, of Japan.
 He was the first member of the Imperial Family to leave Japanese soil – his state visit to Britain being one of the highlights of a six month tour of continental Europe.

 Large crowds gathered at the aerodrome to catch a glimpse of the Prince and watch the flying.
-He arrived dressed in the uniform of the Imperial Navy, surrounded by high-ranking Japanese Officers and dignitaries.
-Photographs show him inspecting a guard of honour, looking around Kenley’s hangars and watching various flying displays.
+He arrived at Midday, attired in the uniform of a Lieutenant Commander of the Japanese Imperial Navy, surrounded by high-ranking Japanese Officers and dignitaries.
+He was received by The Duke of York in the uniform of a Wing Commander of the RAF and toured the aerodrome.
+Photographs show him inspecting a guard of honour and looking around Kenley’s hangars.
+He also “inspected the mechanism” of a “Bristol machine.”

-Hirohito was shown round by Air-Vice Marshal Sir John Salmond.
+Hirohito and the Duke of York were shown round by Air-Vice Marshal Sir John Salmond.
 Amongst the pilots introduced to him was Flight Lieutenant James Robb.

 He recorded the days events in his logbook: